I recently asked a group of podcasters: “What makes a great podcast guest?”

 This shows that you’ve put in at least some effort and you’re actually saying, “Here’s what this show would look like if you had me on.”

 You’re doing some of the work ahead of time.

 And this is really important!
 This was brought up by way too many podcast hosts: be easy to communicate with, respond quickly, have flexible scheduling, and show genuine excitement.
 Remember who is doing the work.
 Hosting and producing a podcast is enough work without your guest adding their own difficulty to the mix.

 This starts with the first point of contact and then throughout all communication.
 Respond quickly and be easy to schedule with.

 You’re adjusting to them, and if you want to be on other people’s shows, you want to make it as easy as possible for them to be able to book you and refer you to others as well.

-A lot of these podcast hosts talk to each other daily, work with each other, refer to each other, and if you’re an awesome guest, you can move up this hierarchy ladder pretty quickly because people say, “Hey, this person was amazing.
-You should have them on.”
+Many podcast hosts talk to each other daily, work with each other, refer to each other, and if you’re an awesome guest, you can move up this hierarchy ladder pretty quickly because people say, “Hey, this person was amazing.
+You should have them on!”

-They are likely to refer you, and if you’re not good, and by good it has nothing to do with the content, it’s really about how easy or how difficult you are to work with.
-This includes things like:
+They are likely to refer you, and if you’re not good (and by good it has nothing to do with the content) it’s really about how easy or how difficult you are to work with.

 - Didn’t respond quickly,